Identifying Spurious Correlations using Counterfactual Alignment: CF Alignment Methodology

 Having generated counterfactual samples using the Latent Shift approach, we proceed to algorithmically assess the impact of these samples on various downstream classifiers responsible for predicting the probability of different attributes, denoted as $f_1, f_2,$ and so on.
 These classifiers are distinct from the base classifier, denoted as $f_b$, which was utilized in the counterfactual generation process.

 To quantify the relationship between the base classifier and each downstream classifier, we employ the ``relative change metric'', as defined in Equation \ref{eq:rchange}.
 This metric is akin to correlation but takes into account not only the direction of change in predictions but also the magnitude of that change.
-The formula for relative change is expressed as follows:

-Here, $D(z_\lambda)$ and $D(z_0)$ represent the reconstructions of the latent representations $z_\lambda$ and $z_0$ (perturbed and original, respectively) by the decoder $D$.
+The formula for relative change is expressed as follows: Here, $D(z_\lambda)$ and $D(z_0)$ represent the reconstructions of the latent representations $z_\lambda$ and $z_0$ (perturbed and original, respectively) by the decoder $D$.
 The numerator captures the change in prediction made by the downstream classifier $f_1$ in response to the counterfactual perturbation, while the denominator corresponds to the change in prediction made by the base classifier $f_b$ due to the same perturbation.

 In our experiments, we opted for relative change over traditional correlation measures.
 This decision was motivated by the observation that correlation metrics occasionally yielded false positives when only a slight change in the prediction of $f_1$ occurred compared to the base classifier $f_b$.
 Relative change provides a more nuanced understanding by considering not just the direction but also the magnitude of the change, offering a more robust assessment of the impact of counterfactual perturbations on downstream classifiers.
+The relative change metric value can be interpreted as follows, a value of 1 indicates a very high alignment, 0 indicates no alignment/independence, and -1 indicates a strong inverse alignment.
 The relative change metric is a key contribution that allows us to make sense of the CF alignment results at scale over large datasets.